-This Sweet Corn Spoon Bread is made with Jiffy muffin mix!
-It’s the best mix between corn bread and a sweet dessert!
+This Sweet Corn Spoon Bread recipe is made with Jiffy muffin mix!
+This Jiffy Spoon Bread is a rich, luscious corn bread!

-I used my favorite Lodge cast iron skillet to bake this corn spoon bread.
-If you don’t have one on hand, no worries!
-This will fit in your standard 8×8” casserole dish just fine.
+I used my favorite cast iron skillet to bake this corn spoon bread.
+If you don't have one on hand, no worries!
+This will fit in your standard 8x8'' casserole dish just fine.
 The spoon bread is done when it starts to pull away from the edges of the baking dish.
-It’s okay for there to be just a little bit of wiggle in the center when you shake the dish, you want it a little under cooked!
+It's okay for there to be just a little bit of wiggle in the center when you shake the dish, you want it a little undercooked!

 - 1 can cream style corn